I have decided to write this post in an effort to help, not only my clients, but every bride out there choose a wedding photographer.

 Don’t Make it About Price.

 Do not get me wrong here, I know that you have a budget, and it is so important to stick to that budget.
 I know that weddings are not cheap, and I know that you have to make a million decisions on what you allocate that money to.
 Firstly, almost every photographer I know, including myself, will work with you to get their package price closer to your budget.
-DO NOT eliminate the chance of getting your favorite photographer as soon as you see their package prices, talk to them about it and see if they can help you out.
+DO NOT eliminate the chance of getting your favourite photographer as soon as you see their package prices, talk to them about it and see if they can help you out.

 Furthermore, my pricing on my website is located under the “Investment” tab, not a “Pricing” tab because your wedding photographer is an investment, a smart and calculated investment in art.
 You are getting an amazing return on these photos, memories that will last you a lifetime.
 Consider the value when comparing quotes, one photographer may be cheaper, but the more expensive one may give you more bang for your buck, may offer gorgeous photos, and may have that amazing “customer service” experience you are looking for.
 Not only that, but some photographers offer a base price (for their initial site time), but tack on additional charges later for the actual digital files, or additional printing or coverage options.
 It is so important to understand what you are getting for the price you are quoted.
 It is easy to go with the cheaper photographer, but you may end up paying more in the long run.